jeot/thisweek-web/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+*ThisWeek* project is licensed under the MIT License. see the [LICENSE](LICENSE) file for details.
+It is developed and maintained by [Shamim Keshani](https://github.com/jeot).
+If you use or build upon it, please give credit.
+Contributions are welcome!